 He is active as an engineering consultant in his consulting firm, KR Kamarulzaman and Associates.
-His career was mainly as government servant for over 33 years where he started as a Technical Assistant Engineer in Public Works Department and was promoted to several senior posts within the government.
-From June 2000 to April 2003, he was Director of General of Public Works.
-He also was the Acting Permanent Secretary (Technical) from April 2002 to January 2003.
-He was appointed as Chairman and Chief Executive officer of Jerudong Park Medical Centre from January 2003 to September 2007 and Chairman of Sungai Liang Authority from April 2007 to December 2012.
+His career was mainly as government servant for over 33 years where he started as a Technical Assistant Engineer in PWD and was promoted to several senior posts within the government.
+In June 2000 till his retirement on April 2003, he was Director of General of Public Works.